Zombi3h3art/StopLossCalculator/README.md

 -   **Educational Use Only**: This calculator is for planning and educational purposes only
 -   **No Trading Advice**: Not investment or trading advice
 -   **Verification Required**: Always verify calculations before trading
--   **Federal Tax Only**: Calculations include federal taxes only; consult a tax professional for your situation
+-   **Federal Tax Only**: Calculations include federal tax implied assumption only; consult a human tax professional for your situation
 -   **Market Conditions**: Does not account for market gaps or slippage beyond user-specified values

 ## 📄 License